-The radiatior spud wrench functions precisely to adjust radiator valves.
+The radiator spud wrench functions precisely to adjust radiator valves.
 The wrenches are sized 1.5 to 2 inches in length.
 However, its width is typically the same size.

-Compared to other wrenches, this type is not as versatile in handling different bolts since its unique shape can only fit and adjust the spuds for its specific size.
+Compared to other wrenches, this type is not as versatile in handling different bolts since its unique shape can only fit and adjust the spuds for their specific size.

 Top 3 Best Spud Wrench Brands